SimonGeb/IER_2023/README_fitbit_data.md

 ## 3. License information
-This project is licensed under the CC0 1.0 Universal Creative Commons License.
+This project is licensed under the [MIT](LICENSE.md) License.

+## 4. Citation information
+To cite this work, refer to the [citation](CITATION.cff) or click 'Cite this repository' in the 'About' section of this repository.

-## 4. Contributing information
+## 5. Contributing information
 If you want to contribute to this project, send a push request with your contribution.